frankiecho/ahpsurvey/README.md

 can find a detailed step-by-step instruction of how to use the function using a simulated survey dataset and visualise the output using `ggplot2`.

-## Future development

-I have plans to add the following features in the future, perhaps after I finish writing up my masters thesis :-(

-  - Multiple level of attributes: right now, you can always multiply the weights manually, but I’m looking to develop this feature in a convenient function
-  - Comparing alternatives: or a way to export the matrices to be used in other packages which does this
-  - Sensitivity analysis
-  - More ways to impute missing data
-  - Fuzzy AHP (or integration with existing packages)

-Please let me know if there are any features which could be useful to you in a feature request or contribution.

 ## Author